-Lil Key was one of four acts that the California-based non-profit High School Nation brought to the high school this week to slather the kids with positive vibes, to bulk up their self-esteem, to remind them to be creative and to believe in themselves.
+At the school’s request, the California-based nonprofit High School Nation hauled the performers in to slather the kids with positive vibes, to bulk up their self-esteem, to remind them to be creative and to believe in themselves.

 The tour, sponsored by Hollister Co., aims to support creative expression among teens through musical festivals and programming.
-The two-hour concert and festival on each school campus is a celebration of music and the arts.
+The concert and festival on each school campus is a celebration of music and the arts.